AbdulazizAbdi/ToyProblems/README.md

 ### Student Grade Calculator ###

 To test the student grade calculator Javascript code, after you fork and clone it into your own local environment then use **code .** to open it in your VScode.
-The next step is to open the terminal and run the code using, **node grade.js**, The terminal with then propmy you for an input.
+The next step is to open the terminal and run the code using, **node grade.js**, The terminal with then propmt you for an input.
 Input a grade and check if the code is working.

 ### Speed Detector ###